Ann Arbor Huron High School – HuronRiverRats1

 - In the event of a tie during Round 1, completion times will be considered and reviewed by the Michigan Cyber Range.

-- In the event of a tie during Round 2, team strategy will be measured by the Michigan Cyber Range to determine the winner.
+- In the event of a tie during Round 2, the team with the most flags will be determined the winner.

 Collaboration between teams is strictly prohibited.
 We want to ensure that all participants have an equal opportunity to advance to Round 2, and as such, any activity found to be against the rules or sense of fair play is grounds for disqualification at the sole discretion of Merit Network.